Mount Zion Methodist Episcopal Church (Eaton, Indiana)

-The Mount Zion Methodist Episcopal Church is a historic Methodist church located in Union Township, Delaware County, Indiana.
+The Mount Zion Methodist Episcopal Church is a historic Methodist church located in Union Township, Delaware County, Indiana, United States.
 It was built in 1867, and is a modest, one-room, brick church with a reconstructed bell tower.
 It measures 46 feet by 36 feet and sits on an uncut Indiana limestone foundation.

 It was added to the National Register of Historic Places in 2008.